 - Reg Vidmar, Benchmark Architectural Woodworking

-The Joinery building (NE-2) is located at the north end of BCIT’s Burnaby Campus, close to the intersection of Willingdon Avenue and Canada Way.
+The Cabinetmaking building (NE-2) is located at the north end of BCIT’s Burnaby Campus, close to the intersection of Willingdon Avenue and Canada Way.
 The easiest access is from the Canada Way entrance at Beta Avenue.
 At the stoplight, turn south onto Beta and then take the next right at Smith Street.
 Continue on Smith.
 We are the fifth building down on your left hand side.
 Please note it will be labelled as the “Joinery” building as we change over to our new title of “Cabinetmaking”.

 Metered visitor parking is available on the west side of the Inglis Building (NE-1), just across the street from our shop.